VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter15.md

 - `NCSID_LISTV_IR_NEXTSIBLING：next` brother node
 - `NCSID_LISTV_IR_PREVSIBLING：previous` brother node
 - `foldItem` is used to fold or unfold a node item containing child node.
-- `getChildItem:` used to get the child nodes under the specified parent node.
+- `getChildItem`: used to get the child nodes under the specified parent node.
-- `getChildCount:` used to get the number of the child nodes of the specified node.
+- `getChildCount`: used to get the number of the child nodes of the specified node.

 ### `mListView` 实例